 Once a subdivision of land is complete, permits for individual structures are required.
-For a single-family residence, a building permit is required.
-Multifamily development projects also require building permits, and in some instances additional land use permits, such as a conditional use permit, may be necessary before the building permit can be issued.
+For all residential structures, a building permit is required, and in some circumstances, some jurisdictions will require multifamily developments to apply for additional land use permits, such as a conditional use permit, prior to the building permit being issued.
 Multifamily projects may also be subject to a SEPA review, based on the number of units being proposed.
-Each city and county establishes its threshold (based on a range established in the state law) that determines whether or not a SEPA required.
-These SEPA review is thresholds for multifamily projects range from four or more units in the City of East Wenatchee to 61 or more units in the City of Yakima.
-So, a 50-unit multifamily development project in East Wenatchee would be required to undergo SEPA review, but a similar project in Yakima would not.
+Each city and county establishes how many units (based on a range established in the state law) will determine whether or not a SEPA review is required.
+These SEPA thresholds for multifamily projects range from four or more units in the City of East Wenatchee to 61 or more units in the City of Yakima.
+In other words, a 50-unit multifamily development project in East Wenatchee would be required to undergo SEPA review, but a similar project in Yakima would not.

 Once the review of a completed application has been conducted, the jurisdiction issues a building permit.
-The construction authorized by a building permit requires multiple inspections throughout the development process to ensure compliance with building and development standards.
-Once construction and the required inspections complete, are the jurisdiction issues a certificate occupancy.
-This marks the end of the permit process and allows the lease or sale of the unit to the new inhabitants.
+A building permit requires multiple inspections throughout the construction process to ensure compliance with building codes and development regulations.
+Once construction and the required inspections are complete, the jurisdiction issues a certificate of occupancy.
+The building permit process is displayed in Figure 2-2.
+This marks the end of the permit process and allows the lease or sale of the unit to the new residents.